microsoft/azure_arc/docs/azure_jumpstart_ag/contoso_supermarket/freezer_monitor/_index.md

 To view the Freezer Monitoring dashboard you will first need to import it into ADX.

-- On the Client VM, open Windows Explorer and navigate to folder _C:\Ag\adx_dashboards_ folder.
+- On the Client VM, open Windows Explorer and navigate to the _C:\Ag\adx_dashboards_ folder.
 This folder contains two ADX dashboard JSON files (_adx-dashboard-iotsensor-payload.json_ and _adx-dashboard-orders-payload.json_) with the ADX name and URI updated when the deployment PowerShell logon script is completed.

   ![Screenshot showing locating the dashboard template files](./img/adx_dashboard_report_files.png)